The False Claims Act

-Qui tam is derived from the Latin phrase qui tam pro domino rege quam pro se ipso in hac parte sequitur, which translates to “who sues on behalf of the King as well as for himself.”
-The concept comes from English statutes that were originally enacted in the fourteenth century.
 The False Claims Act authorizes a private individual, known as a “relator,” to bring a cause of action on behalf of the United States government to recover monies lost due to fraud or related misconduct.
-A relator who is successful in a qui tam action is entitled to receive a percentage of the recovered proceeds.
+A lawsuit filed under the False Claims Act is known as a qui tam action, a legal concept that first originated in England.
+If a relator is successful in a qui tam action, they are entitled receive a percentage of the recovered proceeds.

 Biggest Offenders by Industry